-Political Advertising Mediums and Their Pros and Cons
+Political Advertising Mediums - Pros and Cons

 Choosing the right political advertising for your political campaign can make the difference between winning and losing.
 Which political advertising medium a campaign chooses depends largely on their strategic objectives, targets, and, of course, budget.
 Below is a very general overview of the most common modern candidate campaign communication mediums and their pros and cons.
 Remember, the key to success is often found in sending a cohesive message across multiple advertising mediums rather than pinning all of your hopes on just one communications method.